Presidents Cup

 The Presidents Cup is a series of men's golf matches between a team representing the United States and an International Team representing the rest of the world except Europe as that continent competes against the United States in a similar but considerably older event, the Ryder Cup.

 The Presidents Cup has been held biennially since 1994.
 Initially it was held in even-numbered years, with the Ryder Cup being held in odd numbered years.
 However, the cancellation of the 2001 Ryder Cup due to the September 11 attacks pushed both tournaments back a year, and the Presidents Cup was then held in odd-numbered years.
 It reverted to even-number years following the postponement of the 2020 Ryder Cup due to the COVID-19 pandemic.
 It is hosted alternately in the United States and countries represented by the International Team.

 Since 2018, the International team has competed under a specifically designed logo and flag, designed by Ernie Els and artist Jeff Costa, based on the shield-shaped patches worn by military units.
 In previous competitions various symbols were used; in 2016 a light-blue flag with five gold stars, one for each continent that can supply players, but this was judged to be too similar to the Flag of Europe.

-The next Presidents Cup will be held in 2026 at Medinah Country Club in Medinah, Illinois, United States.
+The next Presidents Cup will be held September 2028, at Kingston Heath Golf Club, Cheltenham, Victoria, Australia.